Claytonholden/claytonholden.github.io/ethics-law-orientation-week1.md

 Authorization means having clear, documented permission from the system owner with defined scope, timeframe, and methods.
 For example, a student who wants to test a lab network tool must get written approval from IT Security or their instructor instead of relying on a friend’s or professor’s verbal okay.

 ## Policy Snippet
-This policy applies to anyone using the computers or network in Lab John Light 357.
-The lab is here for schoolwork like class assignments, research, and instructor-approved projects.
-To do anything beyond normal use, you need clear, written authorization.
-Students are expected to keep their login credentials safe and only use the systems and resources they are assigned.
+Hocking College Lab Internet Acceptable Use Policy applies to everyone who uses the computers or network in Lab John Light 357.
+The lab is intended for school assignments, research, and approved projects only.
+To utilize the lab for any other than standard use, you need clear, written authorization.

-Students may not run network scans, capture traffic, guess passwords, or do any other type of security testing unless it is part of a class assignment or approved in writing by IT.
-Installing unauthorized software, getting into accounts or files without permission, sharing or bypassing logins, or trying to spread harmful code is not allowed.
+Students should not run network scans, capture traffic, guess passwords, or any other security testing without written permission from IT.
+Downloading unapproved software, accessing files or accounts without permission, sharing or bypassing logins, or trying to disperse malicious code is prohibited.

-Using the lab means you agree to limited monitoring, like logging login times, network activity, or file access.
-Logs are only kept as long as needed for security and can only be reviewed by authorized staff.
+By accessing the lab, you agree to limited monitoring, i.e., log in times, network traffic, or file access.
+Logs are kept for as short period (7 Days) for security purposes and only by authorized staff.

-Any violations should be reported to the IT Office.
-Breaking this policy can lead to losing lab access, being referred to Student Conduct, or facing disciplinary or legal action.
+Any infractions should be reported to the IT Office.
+Breaking this policy could lead to loss of lab privileges, referral to Student Conduct, or legal action.
 ## Evidence Links
 - [Week 1 Reflection (PDF)](https://github.com/claytonholden/claytonholden.github.io/blob/main/CYBR2100_Reflection_W01_HoldenClayton.pdf)
 - [Policy Snippet (PDF)](https://github.com/claytonholden/claytonholden.github.io/blob/main/CYBR2100_AUP_W01_HoldenClayton.pdf)